 Central College abides by Title IX of the Education Amendments of 1972 which prohibits sex-based discrimination in education programs or activities that receive federal financial assistance.
 Specifically, Title IX states that:

-Inquiries about Title IX, including complaints about discriminatory harassment, sexual harassment, sexual assault, dating violence, domestic violence or stalking may be directed to the Central College Title IX Coordinator and/or the Office for Civil Rights within the United States Department of Education.
+Inquiries about Title IX, including complaints about discriminatory harassment, sexual harassment, sexual assault, dating violence, domestic violence or stalking may be directed to the Central College Title IX Coordinator and Equity Officer and/or the Office for Civil Rights within the United States Department of Education.

 Title IX Coordinator and Chief Talent, Equity and Engagement Officer